Wrist Pain in Downtown Brooklyn & Lower Manhattan

 If you have suffered a wrist injury, it can be helpful to wear a wrist splint, rest your wrist and keep it elevated, take a mild pain reliever or place an ice pack on the affected area.If arthritis is the cause of wrist pain, it can be very helpful to speak to a physical therapist, who can show you certain stretching and strengthening exercises that can help the health of your wrist.

 Can You Prevent Wrist Pain?

 Some types of wrist pain can be prevented, such as wrist pain due to carpal tunnel syndrome.
 You must use an ergonomic keyboard, to rest your hands while you’re typing or doing similar activities or to work with an occupational therapist, that can help you stretch and strengthen the wrists.

-If gout causes your wrist pain, it can help to only eat moderate amounts of protein, to take your medication as your doctor prescribed you to do, to cut back on alcohol and drink more water, and to avoid eating anchovies, liver, and smoked or pickled fish.
-Speak to your doctor about further lifestyle changes that might help you to avoid pain in your wrists.
+If gout causes your wrist pain, it can help to only eat moderate amounts of protein, take your medication as your doctor prescribed you to do, to cut back on alcohol and drink more water, and to avoid eating anchovies, liver, and smoked or pickled fish.
+Speak to your wrist doctor about further lifestyle changes that might help you to avoid pain in your wrists.